-EVERYTHING YOU NEED TO KNOW ABOUT THE DIFFERENCE BETWEEN FRENCH MACAROONS AND MACARONS
+EVERYTHING YOU NEED TO KNOW ABOUT THE DIFFERENCE BETWEEN MACAROONS AND MACARONS

 Often used interchangeably, macaroons and macarons are distinctly different French cookies.
 Macaroons are dense coconut cookies and macarons are meringue sandwich cookies.

 No, they are not the same.
 The difference between them is one ingredient: macarons have ground almonds and macaroons have shredded coconut.
 Despite their differences, both petit cookies contain whipped egg whites, sugar, and vanilla.
 Both cookies are gluten-free and kosher.

 Read More: The Best Cookies for Sweet Gifts

 What is a Macaroon?

 Macaroons are chewy coconut cookies made with strands of fresh coconut.
 The cookies are formed into bite-size balls or mounds.
 These two-bite cookies are crispy on the outside and chewy on the inside.

 These cookies are often drizzled or dipped in dark chocolate.
 Chefs are increasingly experimenting with fanciful flavors like salted caramel, pistachio, and almond.

 Most credit the Italians with inventing the macaroon.
 There was a coconut cookie that was made in Italian monasteries beginning in the eighth century.
 The name for the coconut macaroon comes from the Italian word maccherone, meaning “paste.”